halimath/terminal/README.md

 # Usage

+The `termx` package provides a type `Terminal` which provides methods to deal with the terminal.
+Most of these methods are implemented using the `"golang.org/x/term"` package.
+The `Terminal` type provides methods to

+* enter and exit raw mode
+* enter and exit _CA_ mode - which provides extended input capabilitites
+* reading and writing of strings and raw bytes
+* reading of `keypress`es which interpretes the byte sequences to reconstruct which key has been pressed

+This module also provides a package `sgr`, which contains definitions for _Select Graphic Rendition_ which allows applications to format colored text or otherwise styled text output.

+This module also provides a package `csi` which contains _Control Sequence Introducer_ definitions that enable advanced terminal output operations, such as

+* moving the cursor
+* clearing (parts of) the screen
+* setting the terminal's window title
+* querying terminal information (i.e. cursor position, background color)

+See the [`examples`](./examples) directory for small applications demonstrating how to use this module.

 # Useful resources

 A lot of information about the escape sequences and their treatment by different terminal applications has